fvaleri/strimzi-debugging/sessions/002/README.md

 ```

 If this is not enough to spot the issue, we can add the `-Djavax.net.debug=ssl:handshake` Java option to the client in
 order to get more details.
-As additional exercise, try to get the clients CA and user certificates to check if the first
+As additional exercise, try to get the clients CA and user certificates to verify if the
-signs the second.
+first signs the second.

 ### Example: custom certificates